ms-jpq/lab/doc/README.md

 # Reducing Complexity

-Over half a decade of thinking about it
+Half a decade's worth of iterations.

 ## Prior Art